 Selector in the current API can deliver great

-a highly scalable polling interface—both Solaris and Linux have
+that has a highly scalable polling interface—both Solaris and

-such interfaces for example.
-Asynchronous I/O delivers great performance
+Linux have such interfaces for example.
+Asynchronous I/O delivers

-when the underlying operating system has a high performance and scalable
+great performance when the underlying operating system has a high

 In terms of design patterns, the